 Belkin has provided our Setup Assistant software to make installing your Router a simple and easy task.
 You can use it to get your Router up and running in minutes.
-The Setup Assistant requires that your Windows 2000 or XP computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
+The Setup Assistant requires that your computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
 If it is not, you must use the "Alternate Setup Method" section of this User Manual to configure your Router.
-Additionally, if you are using an operating system other than Windows 2000 or XP, you must set up the Router using the "Alternate Setup Method" section of this User Manual.
+Additionally, if you are using an operating system other than Windows 2000, XP, or Vista, or Mac OS X v10.x, you must set up the Router using the "Alternate Setup Method" section of this User Manual.

-Step 1 Hardware Connections - Follow the Quick Installation Guide (QIG)
+Step 1 | Hardware Connections - Follow the Quick Installation Guide (QIG)